 If you’re ready to turn your lackluster business blog into all that it can be, sign up for our Better Business Blogging course today:

 About the Author: Kate Stull is a co-founder and content strategist at popforms, a startup that is building tools to help enlightened leaders and teams work better together.
-You can find her on the popular popforms blog and follow her on Twitter @katestull.
+You can follow her on Twitter @katestull.